-This total includes all attempted coursework at RSU and all transfer work from other schools that is accepted towards their current degree pursuit.
-All attempted credit hours are considered in the calculation, even if the student did not receive federal aid for the coursework.
+This total includes all attempted coursework at RSU and all transfer work from other schools that is accepted toward their degree requirements.
+All attempted credit hours are considered in the calculation, even if the student did not receive federal aid for the coursework or earn a grade.
+In addition, all repeated courses count in this calculation.
+The following are the maximum attempted credit hours for each student type:

-Undergraduate students enrolled in a 124-credit hour degree program are eligible for 186 credit hours of attempted study.
+Undergraduate students enrolled in a 124-credit hour program are eligible for a total of 186 attempted credit hours of study.